Juniper/contrail-analytics/specs/StatsTableRewrite.md

 Currently all the stats collected by collector consists of a number of tags against which the stat is to be indexed.
 With the current schema, we need to do as many writes as the number of tags for the stat.
 If high number of stats are sent to collector, it will scheme will not scale.
 Hence, the number of writes per stat should be reduced.

 # 3. Proposed solution
 Currently we do one write in database per tag.
 Instead, we can create an encoded string in **tag1=value1;tag2=value2;tag3=value3...** format.
 We will have 4 such fields and each tag will go into 1 of the four buckets depending on the hashing of the tag name.
-Apart from that we will have separate columns for well-known tags like name, source, key and proxy. we will index the encoded tags string, name, source and key fields with SASI index, which will allow these fields to be queried.
+Apart from that we will have separate columns for well-known tags like name, source, key and proxy.
+Name field will be a clustering column while we will index the encoded tags string, source, key and proxy fields with SASI index, which will allow these fields to be queried.
 The new schema will look like below -

 ```
 CREATE TABLE "ContrailAnalyticsCql".stattablev4 (